zaphosting/docs/docs/voicebot-dashboard.md

 ---
 id: voicebot-dashboard
 title: "Voicebot: Dashboard Overview"
-description: Information about the dashboard of a Voicebot product from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: "Information about the dashboard of a Voicebot product from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - Voicebot